 Request Information Master's Degrees in Economic Studies in Amsterdam in Netherlands 2018

-The Master’s programme in Stochastics and Financial Mathematics at Vrije Universiteit Amsterdam trains you in the full depth and breadth of the field, expanding your abilities and insights and enhancing your opportunities in the job market. [+]
+The Master’s program in Stochastics and Financial Mathematics at Vrije Universiteit Amsterdam trains you in the full depth and breadth of the field, expanding your abilities and insights and enhancing your opportunities in the job market. [+]

 Master in Stochastics and Financial Mathematics

 Stochastics examines phenomena in which chance plays a central role, such as the result of a general election, fluctuations in share prices or the interactions between molecules in a living cell.
-If you opt for the Master’s programme in Stochastics and Financial Mathematics, you will be trained to become a world-class expert in both theory and relevant areas of application.
-The Master’s programme in Stochastics and Financial Mathematics at Vrije Universiteit Amsterdam trains you in the full depth and breadth of the field, expanding your abilities and insights and enhancing your opportunities on the job market.
+If you opt for the Master’s program in Stochastics and Financial Mathematics, you will be trained to become a world-class expert in both theory and relevant areas of application.
+The Master’s program in Stochastics and Financial Mathematics at Vrije Universiteit Amsterdam trains you in the full depth and breadth of the field, expanding your abilities and insights and enhancing your opportunities in the job market.

 A Master’s in Spatial, Transport and Environmental Economics offers excellent career prospects.
 Many graduates find jobs as policy economists with the government or consultancy firms such as KPMG and Ernst & Young.
 Opportunities also exist at organizations with an interest in economic subjects, spatial economics and transport such as KLM, Schiphol and Dutch Rail. [+]

-The Quantitative Finance programme is an 84-credit Honours Track that is part of the Master’s programme in Finance.
-You will take three core courses in finance (Investments, Derivatives, and Quantitative Risk Management), and three advanced methodological core courses in econometrics and financial mathematics.You can select three electives from the Master’s programmes in Finance, Econometrics, Mathematics, Business Studies, Economics and others.
+The Quantitative Finance program is an 84-credit Honours Track that is part of the Master’s program in Finance.
+You will take three core courses in finance (Investments, Derivatives, and Quantitative Risk Management), and three advanced methodological core courses in econometrics and financial mathematics.You can select three electives from the Master’s programs in Finance, Econometrics, Mathematics, Business Studies, Economics, and others.
 This freedom of choice allows you to select your own specialization and create your own career profile.
-You will be able to emphasize fundamental, methodological subjects or focus on the application of advanced methodology.In the course of one year you will attend lectures, complete case study assignments, give presentations and conduct extensive research assignments.
-The programme is taught in English.
+You will be able to emphasize fundamental, methodological subjects or focus on the application of the advanced methodology.In the course of one year you will attend lectures, complete case study assignments, give presentations and conduct extensive research assignments.
+The program is taught in English.
 Graduates receive the title of Master of Finance.... [-]

-This Master’s programme provides conceptual frameworks and practical insight, both of which are vital to grasping how management and markets operate... [+]
+This Master’s program provides conceptual frameworks and practical insight, both of which are vital to grasping how management and markets operate in the financial sector. [+]

 Master in Finance

 The Master’s in Economics has been developed for the prospective professional economist with an interest in social issues.
 It teaches you the essentials of modern economic theory and how to apply them to everyday problems.
 Our faculty was ranked number one in the 2015 accreditation of Dutch economic departments and the Master's programme was received a top ranking by the students in the most recent “nationale studenten enquête” (NSE). [+]

 Master in Economics

 Econometrics & Operations Research is a fascinating scientific discipline which develops quantitative resources and applies them to the analysis of economic problems in their broadest sense. [+]

 Master in Econometrics & Operations Research

-Master in Accounting and ControlThe Master's in Accounting and Control is a one-year programme consisting of a minimum of seven courses and a thesis.
-The programme sets a quick pace, with short, focused teaching periods of six weeks, followed by exams.
-The core of the programme consists of required courses in financial reporting, management accounting, corporate law, corporate governance and empirical research in accounting.
-In addition, you will have the opportunity to take a range of electives on subjects such as auditing, accounting information systems, management control, corporate finance and accounting theory.
+Master in Accounting and ControlThe Master's in Accounting and Control is a one-year program consisting of a minimum of seven courses and a thesis.
+The program sets a quick pace, with short, focused teaching periods of six weeks, followed by exams.
+The core of the program consists of required courses in financial reporting, management accounting, corporate law, corporate governance and empirical research in accounting.
+In addition, you will have the opportunity to take a range of electives on subjects such as auditing, accounting information systems, management control, corporate finance, and accounting theory.
 Courses typically consist of a mixture of lectures and active teaching methods, involving both individual and group work.Finally, you will write a Master's thesis worth 18 credits.
-Your thesis will demonstrate that you possess both the knowledge of the discipline expected of an aspiring professional, and the research, analytical and reporting skills required of a competent researcher.... [-]
+Your thesis will demonstrate that you possess both the knowledge of the discipline expected of an aspiring professional and the research, analytical and reporting skills required of a competent researcher.... [-]

 The MS - Master of Science in Financial Management program is taught in English.
-Core courses include Financial Statement Analysis, Cost-Volume-Profit Analysis .... [+]
+Core courses include Financial Statement Analysis, Cost-Volume-Profit Analysis, etc. [+]